-Case Study: How to return a good SQL execution plan from 10g days after an 11g migration
+Case Study: How to Return a Good SQL Execution Plan from 10g Days After an 11g Migration

-Any database upgrade suppose to change SQLs’ execution plans for the better.
-In 99 cases out of 100 this is exactly what happens.
-What to do with rest 1% of the SQLs?
-This blog post is exactly about such unlucky case I have resolved today.
-Hope that you will learn something out of it.
-As always let me know what you think using the comments section at the end of the post.
+Any database upgrade is supposed to change SQLs' execution plans for the better.
+In 99% of cases, this is exactly what happens.
+What to do with leftover 1% of the SQLs?
+This blog post is about an unlucky case such as these that I have resolved today.
+I hope that you will learn something from it.
+As always, let me know what you think in the comments section at the end of the post.
+I was called to troubleshoot a SQL statement that, instead of completing in 10 minutes like in the old 10G database, took 28h after migration from 10.2.0.4 to 11.2.0.3.
+Just to add an additional challenge, the 10G database wasn't available to validate the developer's statement and possibly transfer the 10G execution plan to a new database.

-Confirm that 10G execution plan is/was better
+Confirm that the 10G execution plan is/was better

-This time I was lucky enough and had all I needed to execute the SQL (e.g. schema access, binds etc).
-The only thing I was missing is a good execution plan.
-It would take me hours to understand the business logic behind the SQL as it was fairly complex piece of development art (sql consisted of 77 lines, new sql execution plan had 178 lines).
-As I had an input that this is a 10G=>11G migration performance regression case I have tried to adjust optimizer_features_enable init.ora parameter on session level first.
+This time, I was lucky enough and had all I needed to execute the SQL (e.g. schema access, binds, etc.).
+The only thing I was missing was a good execution plan.
+It would take me hours to understand the business logic behind the SQL since it is a fairly complex piece of development art.
+(SQL consisted of 77 lines; the new SQL execution plan had 178 lines.)
+As I had an input that this is a 10G=>11G migration performance regression case, I tried to adjust the optimizer_features_enable init.ora parameter on the session level first.

 alter session set optimizer_features_enable='10.2.0.4';